I read a story on population in China that I found surprising in three ways.

 The economist does note that countries with low birth-rates are rich, but is suggesting at the same time that a low birth-rate will stop a country being rich.

 In China, even if all people immediately on retirement require care, this would be 17.2% of the population.
 Given the high rate of university attendance, this is less of a burden than society supporting the 23.5% who are children or full time students.
 Note that the reality is, in a high birth rate country such as Niger, 50% of the population is under 15, creating more people needing care and support from society than in China even if in Niger, almost all children end school 15.
-The “aging population problem” is predominantly just a myth that economists perpetuate.
+The “aging population problem” is predominantly just a myth that economists perpetuate to justify perpetual economic growth.

 Economist Belief In Perpetual Exponential Population Growth Is Strong.

-Despite humanity having experienced a stable population for 300,000 years prior to the recent population explosion, economists cling to the belief that economic prosperity is dependant on continued exponential population growth.
+Despite humanity having long experienced a relatively stable population prior to the recent population explosion, economists cling to the belief that economic prosperity is dependant on continued exponential population growth.

 This is despite: